Alphonse Mucha: Prague and The Slav Epic (1910–1928)

-Last years and death
+End of life

 In the political turmoil of the 1930s, Mucha's work received little attention in Czechoslovakia.
-However, in 1936 a major retrospective was held in Paris at the Jeu de Paume (museum), with 139 works, including three canvases from the Slav Epic.
+However, in 1936 a major retrospective was held in Paris at the Jeu de Paume (museum), with 139 works, including three canvases from The Slav Epic.

 Adolf Hitler and Nazi Germany began to threaten Czechoslovakia in the 1930s.
 Mucha began work on a new series, a triptych depicting the Age of Reason, the Age of Wisdom and the Age of Love, which he worked on from 1936 to 1938, but never completed.
-On 15 March 1939, the German army paraded through Prague, and Hitler, at Prague castle, declared lands of the former Czechoslovakia to be part of the Greater German Reich as the Protectorate of Bohemia and Moravia.
+On 15 March 1939, the German army paraded through Prague, and Hitler, at Prague Castle, declared lands of the former Czechoslovakia to be part of the Greater Germanic Reich as the Protectorate of Bohemia and Moravia.
 Mucha's role as a Slav nationalist and Freemason made him a prime target.
 He was arrested, interrogated for several days, and released.
 By then his health was broken.
 He contracted pneumonia and died on 14 July 1939, 10 days short of his 79th birthday and over a month before the outbreak of World War II.
 Though public gatherings were banned, a huge crowd attended his interment in the Slavín Monument of Vyšehrad Cemetery, reserved for notable figures in Czech culture.

 Legacy

 Mucha was and remains widely known for his Art Nouveau work, which frustrated him.
 According to his son and biographer, Jiří Mucha, he did not think much of Art Nouveau.
 "What is it, Art Nouveau?" he asked. "...Art can never be new."
 He took the greatest pride in his work as a history painter.

 Although it enjoys great popularity today, at the time of his death Mucha's style was considered outdated.
 His son Jiří devoted much of his life to writing about him and bringing attention to his artwork.
 In his own country, the new authorities were not interested in Mucha.
 The Slav Epic was rolled and stored for twenty-five years before being shown in Moravský Krumlov.
 The National Gallery in Prague now displays The Slav Epic, and has a major collection of Mucha's work.

+The Mucha Museum, located in Prague's Kounice and Savarin Palaces, is the only museum dedicated to the artist, and opened in 1998.